pablodecm/phd_thesis/src/104_chapter_4.md

 particularities of the data (e.g. number of input dimensions or number of size of the data size).
-This motivates the notion of *hyper-parameter optimisation*, where the performance of the various choices of hyper-parameters on the validation set or by mean of cross-validation techniques, in order to select the best configuration.
+This motivates the notion of *hyper-parameter optimisation*, where the performance of the various choices of hyper-parameters is evaluated on the validation set or by mean of cross-validation techniques, in order to select the best configuration.

 The loss function $L$ of a supervised learning algorithm, which quantifies the discrepancies between the prediction and the true